squ1p/Spaceify/README.md

 # Spaceify

 This is a quickly put together utility.
-It takes a folder, and tries to open eveyr text file in it.
+It takes a folder, and tries to open every text file in it.

-It then turns every tab (\t) into 4 spaces, beacause IT'S THE LAW.
+It then turns every tab (\t) into 4 spaces, because IT'S THE LAW.

 ```
 usage: spaceify.py [-h] -f FOLDER